prototypefund/runde15-turtlemail/README.md

 in the project root.
 Note: if you’ve started the docker-compose environment this might have been auto-created as directory – you can safely delete it and restart docker-compose.

+### Working with translations

+Work with your code as usual, adding or removing translation keys as needed.
+Afterwards, run `make update-translations` to generate a new `.pot` file and merge it with the existing `.po` files.

 ## Deployment

 turtlemail can be deployed from source and via a container image.